PrithviKamath/Live-Blog-Analysis/Final/README.md

 • Check if the dataset has missing values and get a count and percentage of missing values for each attribute <br />
 • From this we understand that ‘rating’ has 99% missing values.
 We therefore ignore this variable in our analysis. <br />
 • ‘domain_rank’ has 55% missing values.
 To fill these missing values we have to understand what ‘domain_rank’ represents and what are the factors it is based on.  <br />
-• ‘main_image’ is the image URL and its missing values are filled with ‘NA’ <br /> <br />
+• ‘main_image’ is the image URL and its missing values are filled with ‘NA’ <br />
+• I am also removing multiple new line charecters <br />

+Next I am converting 'published' variable to datetime format and deriving a new column 'published_day' which only extracts the day from the published variable. <br /> <br />

+This dataframe is stored as 'ProcessedData.csv' in '/Final/Data/Processed Data' <br />
+I have purposely not added a timestamp to this .csv file as I want it to be replaced with new file everytime 'Get_processed_data.ipymb' file is executed. <br /> <br />

+We shall hence forth be using this file to perform analysis. <br /> <br />

 <b>File</b>: Get_processed_data.ipymb <br /> <br />

-We shall hence forth be using cleaned and processed file stored in 'Processed Data' folder to perform analysis. <br /> <br />

 <b>Analysis 1:</b> Tf-idf (Text frequency- Inverse Document Frequency) <br />
 We implement this algorithm to understand what is the current trending topic among blogers.
 This algorithm calculates the weight for each word based on the its occurrence in the file and compares it with words in all other files.
 It reduces the weight of words which appears in multiple files thereby increasing the weight of unique words of each file. <br /> <br />